Analysis | ‘Call of Duty: Black Ops Cold War’ campaign drips with intrigue as it dances around a political hornets nest

 In a press event revealing the single-player campaign, Bunting and “Cold War” senior creative director Dan Vondrak of Raven Software showed off some exciting new changes in gameplay.
 “Black Ops 4” famously didn’t include a single-player campaign, and the two studios seem to be making up for that with a story featuring a number of familiar characters, including returning “Black Ops” protagonists Alex Mason and Frank Woods.

-Treyarch also seems to be picking up where “Advanced Warfare” left off when it comes to more open-ended, emergent gameplay.
+Treyarch and Raven also seem to be picking up where “Advanced Warfare” left off when it comes to more open-ended, emergent gameplay.
 The 2014 game (which starred Kevin Spacey of all people) saw a more open-narrow type of level design, giving the single-player campaign a few open areas to navigate with traversal options like a grappling hook.
 We saw gameplay for “Cold War” in which players infiltrate a Russian embassy undercover as a double agent, picking dialogue paths and nonlethal ways to navigate tense social situations, moving around the complex while ticking off various objectives, all before descending into a classic “Call of Duty” shootout.

 “Cold War” seems to expand on this even more with branching story paths, promising multiple endings.
 Bunting would not say how many, and also didn’t want to promise a plethora of endings.
 Beyond that, Bunting also promised that “Black Ops” will keep the series identity of being the hallucinatory, experimental brother of the “Modern Warfare” series.
 They showed off a part of a mission where the team returns to Vietnam, the setting of the very first “Black Ops” mission, where they discover a secret about what happened then, and how it ties the “Perseus” mystery that drives this game.